palantir/conjure/docs/howto/invoke_clis_manually.md

 # How to invoke Conjure CLIs manually
 The recommended way to use Conjure is via a build tool like [gradle-conjure](https://github.com/palantir/gradle-conjure).
 However, if you don't want to use gradle-conjure, all the Conjure ecosystems CLIs can be invoked manually - there are executables published on [bintray](https://bintray.com/palantir/releases/conjure).
-The conjure compiler will output an [intermediate representation](/docs/spec/intermediate_representation.md) JSON file which can then be passed into [generators](/readme.md#ecosystem) to create language bindings.

 ## 1. Install the CLIs